Labreo/HackAura-Hackathon/README.md

 2. npm start , from here you'll be redirected to your localhost server/browser.

-## SCREENSHOTS📸
+## SCREENSHOTS 📸

 ![Landing_Page](Landing_page.jpeg)
-This will be the page where ypu will land whenyou open the webpage, it is fairly asy navigating from here.
+This will be the page where you will land when you open the webpage, it is fairly easy navigating from here.
 ![How_it_Works_Page](How_it_works_page.jpeg)
 This is the page where you will get to know how the SECRETARY.AI works.
 ![Product_page](Product.jpeg)